rdwrome/261sp24/README.md

 ### Grading
 - Assignment extensions are granted more than 12 hours in advance.
 - You will be held to the Berklee Policy on Honesty in Academic Work (see Student Handbook).
-- Late assignments are not acccepted.
+- Late assignments are not accepted.
 - If you have a question about a grade, you must come ask it *in person* at my office hour.

 ### Attendance